-Under the terms of an employment agreement with Dr. Shukla entered November 1, 2017 (CEO Employment Agreement), Dr. Shukla is entitled to an initial annual base salary of \$450,000, subject to annual review and increase as determined by the Compensation Committee.
-In addition, Dr. Shukla is eligible for an annual bonus target, in the amount of

-45% of his then-current base salary for the rest of 2017, and then in an amount of 50% of his then-current base salary for subsequent calendar years, as determined by the Compensation Committee.
+Under the terms of an employment agreement with Dr. Shukla entered November 1, 2017 in connection with his transition into the role of our President, Chief Executive Officer and principal executive ("CEO Employment Agreement"), Dr. Shukla is entitled to an initial annual base salary of \$450,000, subject to annual review and increase as determined by the Compensation Committee.
+In addition, Dr. Shukla is eligible for an annual bonus target, in the amount of 45% of his then-current base salary for the rest of 2017, and then in an amount of 50% of his then-current base salary for subsequent calendar years, as determined by the Compensation Committee.
 Dr. Shukla was granted an option to purchase 32,142 shares of our common stock, effective as of November 1, 2017, pursuant to the 2015 Plan.

 Dr. Shukla's employment is at-will.
-In the event that Dr. Shukla's employment is terminated by Dr. Shukla for Good Reason or by us without Cause (as such terms are defined below), Dr. Shukla will be entitled to receive (i) the amount of his accrued but unpaid salary and unpaid expense reimbursements and any accrued but unused vacation as of the date of termination, (ii) any vested benefits Dr. Shukla may have under any employee benefit plan, which shall be paid in accordance with the terms of such employee benefit plans, as of the date of termination, (iii) any earned but unpaid incentive compensation from the prior calendar year, (iv) an amount equal to Dr. Shukla's current annual base salary plus his annual target incentive compensation in the year of termination, (v) acceleration of the time-based vesting provisions of all stock options or other stock-based awards that would have vested within 12 months of the termination, and (vi) payment of the amount that would reasonably be required to obtain equivalent health insurance coverage for up to 12 months after termination, in the case of each of (iv), (v) and (vi), subject to the execution of a separation agreement and release.
+In the event that Dr. Shukla's employment is terminated by Dr. Shukla for Good Reason or by us without Cause (as such terms are defined below), Dr. Shukla will be entitled to receive (i) the amount of his accrued but unpaid salary and unpaid expense reimbursements and any accrued but unused vacation as of the date of termination, (ii) any vested benefits Dr. Shukla may have under any employee benefit plan, which shall be paid in accordance with the terms of such employee benefit plans, as of the date of termination, (iii) any earned but unpaid incentive compensation from the prior calendar year, (iv) an amount equal to Dr. Shukla's current annual base salary plus his annual target incentive compensation in the year of termination, (v) acceleration of the time-based vesting provisions of all stock options or other stock-based awards that would have vested within 12 months of the termination, and (vi) if he timely elects continued coverage under a group health plan sponsored by us under COBRA, payment or reimbursement of the employer portion of group health care benefits under COBRA for up to 12 months after termination, in the case of each of (iv), (v) and (vi), subject to the execution of a separation agreement and release.

-In the event that Dr. Shukla's employment is terminated by us without Cause or by Dr. Shukla for Good Reason within two months prior and 12 months after any Change in Control, as such terms are defined below, Dr. Shukla is entitled to (i) a cash payment equal to his then-current base salary plus his annual target incentive compensation in the year of termination, (ii) full acceleration of the time-based vesting provisions of all outstanding stock options or other stock-based awards, and (iii) payment of the amount that would reasonably be required to obtain equivalent health insurance coverage for up to 12 months after termination.
+In the event that Dr. Shukla's employment is terminated by us without Cause or by Dr. Shukla for Good Reason within two months prior and 12 months after any Change in Control, as such terms are defined below, Dr. Shukla is entitled to (i) a cash payment equal to his then-current base salary plus his annual target incentive compensation in the year of termination, (ii) full acceleration of the time-based vesting provisions of all outstanding stock options or other stock-based awards, and (iii) if he timely elects continued coverage under a group health plan sponsored by us under COBRA, payment or reimbursement of the employer portion of group health care benefits under COBRA for up to 12 months after termination.
+On February 4, 2021, the Board of Directors approved an amendment to the CEO Employment Agreement to increase the cash payment payable to Dr. Shukla as described in (i) above to 1.5 times his then-current base salary plus his annual target incentive compensation in the year of termination.